deta/space-docs/src/pages/docs/en/guides/accessing-client-ip-address.md

 })
 ```

-It's important to be note that the `CF-Connecting-IP` header can be spoofed, so you should always use additional security measures in conjunction with it.
+It's important to note that the `CF-Connecting-IP` header can be spoofed, so you should always use additional security measures in conjunction with it.